Chase Sapphire Reserve®

 Rewards & Points

-- 5X points on flights booked through Chase Travel
+- 4X points on flights booked directly with the airline

-- 3X points on dining, including restaurants and eligible delivery
+- 3X points on dining worldwide, including takeout and eligible delivery

 - 1X point on all other purchases